pcraciunoiu/embrangler_pelican/content/posts/2021-12-19-belated-birthday-resolutions.md

 Well:

-* Plan day under-loaded, leave 1h+ for unanticipated work items, and be efficient. - Done, I even left 2 days.
+* Plan day under-loaded, leave 1h+ for unanticipated work items, and be efficient. - Done, I even left 2 hours.
 * Continue with career coach - Done, though a bit less.
 * Max 6 hour workdays.
 Half-day Fridays (end work by 2:30pm).
     * Done, but I think this goal harmed other goals (headaches also).
 Instead of this, I'd like to set a time within which I work, and aim to finish early instead.
 So I'm looking at 10-6 now, and would love to finish by 4 majority of days.